 It is therefore extremely important that those responsible for the organisation’s compliance as a sponsor keep track of any changes to the start date once leave has been granted.

-If you have any questions about start dates, or any other aspect of Tier 2, please contact us.
+If you have any questions about start dates, or any other aspect of Tier 2, please make an enquiry below.